hyperledger/besu-docs/docs/how-to/use-besu-api/json-rpc.md

         }
         ```

-You can use `wscat` to make multiple RPC requests over WebSockets at the same time.
+You can use `wscat` to make multiple RPC requests over WebSocket at the same time.
 Send the requests as an array, and receive an array of responses.

 !!! example